znicholasbrown/ai_66/Manual/CPSB.md

 # Defconst Command

 This command creates auser-defined constant.
-For more information on defconst, see the &quot;Conditional Loading and User-Defined Constants&quot; section later in this document.
+For more information on defconst, see the "Conditional Loading and User-Defined Constants" section later in this document.

 Syntax:

-(defconst \&lt;constant-name\&gt; \&lt;value\&gt;)
+(defconst <constant-name> <value>)

-\&lt;constant-name\&gt;is a user selected name.
+<constant-name>is a user selected name.
 Use of the same format that the rest of the system

 uses is recommended but not required (for example, words-separated-with-dashes).

-\&lt;value\&gt;is a valid integer value that will fit in a C++ type **short**.
+<value>is a valid integer value that will fit in a C++ type **short**.
 (For non-programmers, this means that the value can not be less than -32768 or greater than 32767.)

 The following example defines a decided number of workers in tech level 1: